Almezing/almezing.github.io/_posts/DRAFT-2018-12-25-First-Story.md

 >Hacker: Because I promised.

 The full-metal security doors sprung open into the short corridor leading back to storage.
 It is certainly not the best escape route, as demonstrated by Brawny while carrying the weapon crate.
 He made a bad gamble after noticing the AmIba guards was on break for a reload, but he followed up too late.
 He took a shot in the arm holding the crate.
 It fell silently on its side in the orchestra of gunfire.
 He was already sluggish being the largest of the bunch, but lucky enough he managed to get to a safe spot in storage, behind the shelves of containers.
 Gangster Girl was shot down in her attempt to getting pass the security doors.
 She would have had a chance if she took 3 shots less to her shoulder blades and spine.
-Her lifeless body skid and rolled past the doors but barely inches besides the weapon crate.
+Her lifeless body skid and rolled barely ahead of the doors, and her gun slid passed the weapon crate.

 >Brawny member: They fucking got me!
 I drop the box!